wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 * Set the receiver email address.
 * Set a receiver cc email address
 * Fully customizable Sent success message shows as a pop-up on screen after inquiry is submitted.
 * Use the WordPress text editor (WYSIWYG and HTML) to style the success message (see image under the Screenshots tab on this page).

+= Featuring Sass (Simply Awesome Stylesheets) =

+* All the front end style display is created via [Sass](http://sass-lang.com/) for faster loader and render.
+* Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+* This plugins backend admin panels are created in Sass.

 = WP e-Commerce Version Compatibility =

-Please note that WP e-Commerce Catalog Visibility and Email Inquiry requires that you have <strong>WP e-Commerce version 3.8.8.5 and after</strong> to work.
+Please note that WP e-Commerce Catalog Visibility and Email Inquiry requires that you have <strong>WP e-Commerce version 3.8.9 and after</strong> to work.
 Older versions of WP e-Commerce do not support the functions to hook the email inquiry button to the add to cart button.

 = WP e-Commerce Theme Compatibility =

-Whilst you might have version 3.8.8.5 your theme may still use an earlier version of code.
+Whilst you might have version 3.8.9 your theme may still use an earlier version of code.
 For the Product Page Rules Hide Add to Cart and Show Email Inquiry button to work on the single product pages and product cards the theme must have these 2 core WP e-Commerce functions:

 * code do_action('wpsc_product_form_fields_begin')
 * do_action('wpsc_product_form_fields_end')

 in these files: